runemadsen/runemadsen-2012/writings/printing-code/notes.md

 Paul Rand: Something from Design, Form and Chaos
 DDD4: CorporateIDMaker (ironic) - goes to the nerve of it: design can never be done by a program, but you can speak through code

-Lecture:

-Simple explanation of vertices and bezier curves.
-Thorough examination of this.
-Some examples from

-Assignment
-Place, scale and order specific forms.
-I give them source code, they tweak variables.
-Only grayscale.
-No alpha.

 Class: Color
 ----------------------